Space-Defining Storage

 Developed large storage units that behave like architecture: organizing space, creating boundaries, and supporting daily use without requiring permanent construction.

-Designed some units to arrive mostly assembled and fit into architectural alcoves, creating the impression of built-in casework without the cost and complexity of full on-site installation.
+Some units were designed to arrive mostly assembled and fit into architectural alcoves, creating the impression of built-in casework without the cost and complexity of full on-site installation.
+Other units operated at a scale slightly larger than human, creating the effect of space-defining walls even when they did not physically become part of the building.

 Casework + Scale